Will there be any communication with family?

 Who can be a part of the program?

-Women who are not pregnant and do not have custody of their children.
-We are not set up for detox or drug and alcohol rehabilitation.
+Men who do not have custody of their children and women who are not pregnant and do not have custody of their children.
+All residents must be at least 18 years of age.
+Also, we are not set up for detox or drug and alcohol rehabilitation.
 Those who are interested in being in the program will need to complete a pre-screen application and get a physical at the Putnam County Health Department.

 Are you affiliated with any religious groups?